 Thinking, the act or process of producing thoughts, allows humans to make sense of, interpret, represent or model the world they experience, and to make predictions about that world (1).
 One very important aspect of thinking is imagination - our ability to think of something that has not been experienced before.
 Being able to create images in the mind is an important element of problem solving.

-One of the characteristics of Asperger Syndrome (AS) concerns how people think.
-Some people with AS can be highly analytical, enabling them to imagine things or determine patterns or relationships between things in very unusual ways (see section on Skills and Abilities).
-However, people with AS often have a very rigid way of thinking.
+One of the characteristics of autism concerns how people think and process information.
+Some autistic individuals can be highly analytical, enabling them to imagine things or determine patterns or relationships between things in very unusual ways (see section on Skills and Abilities).
+However, autistic individuals have a very rigid way of thinking.
 This may mean that they prefer things to be done in a certain way or may have difficulty accepting change or other points of view.

-In this section you will find a description of some of the characteristics of the unique way people with AS think as well as suggestions on how to best support the person (further below).
+In this section you will find a description of some of the characteristics of the unique way autistic individuals think as well as suggestions on how to best support the person.
 Some of the characteristics of this unique way of thinking include:

-People with AS are often perfectionists, with a keen sense of justice.
+Autistic individuals are often perfectionists, with a keen sense of justice.
 As a result, they may be highly opinionated about what is good and bad and how other people should behave, and may communicate this openly.
-However, despite being critical of others, people with AS may be extremely sensitive to criticism themselves.
+However, despite being critical of others, autistic individuals may be extremely sensitive to criticism themselves.

-Due to their focused way of thinking, people with AS may have difficulty shifting their attention from one activity to the other and may therefore find multi-tasking challenging.
+Due to their focused way of thinking, autistic individuals may have difficulty shifting their attention from one activity to the other and may therefore find multi-tasking challenging.
 Other people may have difficulty with time management.
 They may be unaware of how long a task will take to complete and may have difficulties defining timelines or meeting deadlines.

 When providing feedback to the person, do not place too much emphasis on what is going badly as the person may have difficulty processing this information and may feel inadequate.
 Instead, focus on what is going well so that the employee knows to continue to focus attention on this positive aspect of their performance.

-Due to their focused way of thinking, their preference for routine and possible sensory issues, people with AS may approach tasks in a very particular and sometimes roundabout way.
+Due to their focused way of thinking, preference for routine and possible sensory issues, autistic individuals may approach tasks in a very particular and sometimes roundabout way.
 Let them work at their own speed and do not micromanage them as this will make them feel uncomfortable or inadequate.
 Focus on the outcome, not the method of getting there.

-Try not to be offended by the person's candid opinions or frustrated by their insistance on doing things a certain way.
-They see the world differently to other people and are doing things the only way they know how.
+Try not to be offended by an autistic person's candid opinions or frustrated by their insistence on doing things a certain way.
 They have no intention of being discourteous or annoying.